 The distribution of workers by job category and gender is shown in Figure 2.
-Individual job titles reported by Y-12 were grouped together into 11 job categories because there were either too few workers or too few health events within a particular job title, thereby limiting the type of analyses that could be conducted.
+Individual job titles reported by Y-12 were grouped together into 10 job categories because there were either too few workers or too few health events within a particular job title, thereby limiting the type of analyses that could be conducted.
 Men and women were not distributed equally among the various job categories.
-Almost 30 percent of female employees were Administrative workers, while only 1 percent of men were in this category.
-The largest percentage of men (24 percent) were Engineering, Scientific, and Health Care workers.
+Almost thirty percent of female employees were Administrative workers, while only 1 percent of men were in this category.
+The largest percentage of men (23 percent) were in the Engineering, Scientific, and Health Care job category.